Pallet jack

-A pallet jack, also known as a pallet truck, pallet pump, pump truck, hand truck, scooter, dog, or jigger is a tool used to lift and move pallets.
-Pallet jacks are the most basic form of a forklift and are intended to move pallets within a warehouse.
+A pallet jack, also known as a pallet truck or pallet pump, is a tool used to lift and move pallets.
+Pallet jacks are the most basic form of a forklift and are intended to move palletized loads within warehouses, distribution centers, retail stores, and construction sites.

 Operational principle

-The jack is steered by a 'tiller' like lever that also acts as the pump handle for raising the jack.
-A small handle on the tiller releases the hydraulic fluid, causing the forks to lower.
+The jack is steered by a tiller-like lever called a 'tow bar' that also acts on the pump piston for raising the forks.
+A small lever on the tow bar's steering handle releases the hydraulic fluid, causing the forks to lower.
+The steering wheels are located directly below the tow bar and support the jacking mechanism.

-The front wheels inside the end of the forks are mounted on levers attached to linkages that go to levers attached to the jack cylinder.
+The front wheels inside the end of the forks are mounted on push rods attached to linkages that go to levers attached to the jack cylinder.
 As the hydraulic jack at the 'tiller' end is raised, the links force the wheels down, raising the forks vertically above the front wheels, raising the load upward until it clears the floor.
 The pallet is only lifted enough to clear the floor for subsequent travel.
 Oftentimes, pallet jacks are used to move and organize pallets inside a trailer, especially when there is no forklift truck access or availability.

-A jack typically has steering wheels in the front, while each fork usually has either a single wheel or two bogie wheels.

 History

-Manual pallet jacks have existed since at least 1918.
-Early types lifted the forks and load only by mechanical linkages.
-More modern type uses a hand pumped hydraulic jack to lift.
+Manual pallet jacks have existed since at least 1918, following the introduction of pallets.
+Early iterations used mechanical linkages and other rudimentary systems to lift the forks, whereas more modern pallet jacks use a hand-pumped hydraulic jack or electricity.